Protect the world’s peace. Donate to support Ukraine

 Another common reason is relying on autopilot phrases.
 If "Ok," "Haha," or "Yeah" make up most of your texts, you might not notice how little material they give the other person to respond to.
 Over time, this pattern can feel like trying to converse with someone who answers with a nod.

 If you're an introvert, sending many messages may feel draining.
 Your nervous system might need more time between replies, which is fine, but adding warmth can prevent misunderstandings when you do answer.
-Even something as small as a "lol" after a one-word reply can soften its impact.
+Even adding a simple “lol” to a brief, one-word reply can instantly make it feel warmer and less abrupt.

 1. Nervousness or lack of confidence